sudmantlab/PPGP/README.md

 # Pan Pangenome Reference Project

-The Pan Pangenome Reference Project seeks to construct a pangenomic resource for humans closest living relatives - chipmanzees and bonobos of the pan clade.
+The Pan Pangenome Reference Project seeks to construct a pangenomic resource for humans closest living relatives - chimpanzees and bonobos of the pan clade.
 The Phase I goal of this project is produce a high quality resource for comparative genomics and comparative population genetics that can be intergrated directly with the ongoing efforts of the Human Pangenome Reference Project (HRPC).

 ## Samples